 In addition, our Development and Operating Agreement with respect to the operation of Casino Rama was extended in June 2014 on a month-to-month basis with a 60-day notice period for a maximum period of forty-eight months, ending September 30, 2018.
-The Ontario Lottery and Gaming Corporation ("OLGC") is exploring bids for new operating contracts and privatization plans in Ontario, including at Casino Rama.
-As a result, there is no assurance how long the OLGC will continue to engage us to manage the property.
+The Ontario Lottery and Gaming Corporation ("OLG") is exploring bids for new operating contracts and privatization plans in Ontario, including at Casino Rama.
+As a result, we expect our management contract with the OLG to end shortly after June 30, 2018.

 In addition to us and our direct and indirect subsidiaries engaged in gaming operations, gaming authorities may investigate any individual who has a material relationship to or material involvement with any of these entities to determine whether such individual is suitable or should be licensed.
 Our officers, directors and certain key employees must file applications with the gaming authorities and may be required to be licensed, qualify or be found suitable in many jurisdictions.
 Gaming authorities may deny an application for licensing for any cause which they deem reasonable.
 Qualification and suitability determinations require submission of detailed personal and financial information followed by a thorough investigation.
 The applicant must pay all the costs of the investigation.
-Changes in licensed positions must be reported to gaming authorities and in addition to their authority to deny an application for licensure, qualification or a finding of suitability, gaming authorities have jurisdiction to disapprove a change in a corporate position.
+Changes in licensue positions must be reported to gaming authorities have jurisdiction to disapprove a change in a corporate position.